fastlane/fastlane/fastlane/lib/fastlane/actions/docs/match.md

 |          |  match  |
 |----------|---------|
-:arrows_counterclockwise:  | Automatically sync your iOS keys and profiles across all your team members using git
-:package:  | Handle all the heavy lifting of creating and storing your certificates and profiles
-:computer:  | Setup codesigning on a new machine in under a minute
-:dart:  | Designed to work with apps with multiple targets and bundle identifiers
-:lock: | You have full control over your files and Git repo, no third party service involved
-:sparkles: | Provisioning profile will always match the correct certificate
-:boom:  | Easily reset your existing profiles and certificates if your current account has expired or invalid profiles
-:recycle:  | Automatically renew your provisioning profiles to include all your devices using the `--force` option
-:busts_in_silhouette:  | Support for multiple Apple accounts and multiple teams
-:sparkles: | Tightly integrated with [fastlane](https://fastlane.tools) to work seamlessly with [gym](https://github.com/fastlane/fastlane/tree/master/gym) and other build tools
+🔄  | Automatically sync your iOS keys and profiles across all your team members using git 📦  | Handle all the heavy lifting of creating and storing your certificates and profiles 💻  | Setup codesigning on a new machine in under a minute 🎯 | Designed to work with apps with multiple targets and bundle identifiers 🔒 | You have full control over your files and Git repo, no third party service involved ✨ | Provisioning profile will always match the correct certificate 💥  | Easily reset your existing profiles and certificates if your current account has expired or invalid profiles ♻️  | Automatically renew your provisioning profiles to include all your devices using the `--force` option 👥  | Support for multiple Apple accounts and multiple teams ✨ | Tightly integrated with [fastlane](https://fastlane.tools) to work seamlessly with [gym](https://github.com/fastlane/fastlane/tree/master/gym) and other build tools

 For more information about the concept, visit [codesigning.guide](https://codesigning.guide).